elmar8287/react_redux_tuto/README.md

 - Give ID for your elements, because React need to know what to update - for fast updating
 - Call your `CSS` files as the name of components
 - Make refactoring: insert each component in folder called like component (maybe webpack need to restart `npm start`)
+- Make also refactoring for App
+- For usinf State we should use Classes

 - To create a production build, use `npm run build`